|

 Some architectures may capture AUX area data which contains

 timestamps affected by virtualization.
-This option will
+This option will update

-with "dry-run" which will cause the file to be processed but
+"dry-run" which will cause the file to be processed but

 without updating it.
 Currently this option is supported only